 - Served as lead counsel for a Fortune 500 entity in its hostile takeover-related litigation.
 The target of the client's hostile tender offer bid alleged that the offer – valued at approximately USD 1.3 billion – violated the prohibitions on interlocking directorates under Section 8 of the Clayton Act and various tender offer rules.

-- Represented international telecommunications company in trade secret litigation trial against start-up entity and former employees.
-After a lengthy jury trial, successfully settled the case for nearly nine figures, including USD 75,000,000 in stock issued by the start-up entity.
+- Represented international telecommunications company in trade secret jury trial against start-up entity and former employees.
+After a lengthy trial, successfully settled the case for nearly nine figures, including 75 million in stock issued by the start-up entity.

 Professional Associations and Memberships